 - Services for Older People – most customers are 70 plus but this not a minimum age requirement we can accommodate younger adults that for example, may have early onset Dementia.

-- There are over 28 centres across Essex.
+- There are over 28 locations across Essex.
 View the locations.

-Do different centres cater for different levels of need?
+Do different services cater for different levels of need?

 - Most of our services can scale support to meet the needs of individual customers.

 - Our sites are fully accessible and have facilities to meet the needs of our diverse customer base.
 Many of our centres offer larger accessible bathrooms with tracking hoist systems, specialist bathing facilities and a Sensory Room.

 - The ratio is dependent on the needs of the individual, and we assess people to make sure we have enough staff.
 Sometimes people work in groups with one member of staff, for some there may be times when two staff work with the person.